shaggysa/sudoku-1440/README.md

 # sudoku-1440

-This is an interactive sudoku creating/solving GUI created in python utilizing kivy.
+This is an interactive sudoku creating/solving GUI created in python with kivy.

 Resolution scaling has been implemented, and it should work on just about any (reasonable) screen resolution.

 It can solve puzzles you input and create its own puzzles for you to solve.

-There is also a 'speedtest' file to see how fast it can solve 1000 puzzles.
+There is also a 'speedtest' application to see how fast the solver is.

 ## dependencies as of V3.0